-Hyperbaric Medicine Frequently Asked Questions
+Hyperbaric Medicine FAQ

 What is hyperbaric oxygen therapy?

-- Compromised skin grafts or flaps
+- Compromised skin grafts and flaps

 - Diabetic foot wounds